oskarikinnunen/oskarikinnunen.github.io/index.md

 <h1 align="center"> Programming example </h1>

-# Unity 2D-Terrain Editor
+## Unity 2D-Terrain Editor

-Used for generating 2D-noise used for terrain.
+Used for generating terrain-like 2D-noise.
 Doesn't output anything right now, but it's a WIP and I am probably going to use it in future projects.

 Currently you can change terrain layer and generation parameters.
 Layer settings can be saved in json format.